Presidency of Ulysses S. Grant: Election of 1872

-Second term 1873–1877
+Second term (1873–1877)

 The second inauguration of Ulysses Grant's presidency was held on Tuesday, March 4, 1873, commencing the second four-year term of his presidency.
 Subsequently, the inaugural ball ended early when the food froze.
-Departing from the White House, a parade escorted Grant down the newly paved Pennsylvania Avenue, which was all decorated with banners and flags, on to the swearing-in ceremony in front of the Capitol building.
+Departing from the White House, a parade escorted Grant down the newly paved Pennsylvania Avenue, which was all decorated with banners and flags, to the swearing-in ceremony in front of the Capitol building.
 Chief Justice Salmon P. Chase administered the presidential oath of office.
 This was one of the coldest inaugurations in U.S. history, with the temperature at only 6 degrees at sunrise.
-After the swearing-in ceremony the inaugural parade commenced down Pennsylvania.
+After the swearing-in ceremony, the inaugural parade commenced down Pennsylvania Avenue.
 The Evening Star observed.
 "The private stands and windows along the entire route were crowded to excess."
-The parade consisted of a variety of military units along with marching bands, and civic organizations.
+The parade consisted of a variety of military units along with marching bands and civic organizations.
 The military units, in their fancy regalia, were the most noticeable.
-Altogether there were approximately 12,000 marchers who participated, including several units of African-American soldiers.
-At the inaugural ball there were some 6,000 people in attendance.
+Altogether, there were approximately 12,000 marchers who participated, including several units of African American soldiers.
+At the inaugural ball, there were some 6,000 people in attendance.
 Great care was taken to ensure that Grant's inaugural ball would be in spacious quarters and would feature an elegant assortment of appetizers, food, and champagne.
 A large temporary wooden building was constructed at Judiciary Square to accommodate the event.
 Grant arrived around 11:30pm and the dancing began.

 It was the only term of Henry Wilson as vice president.
-Wilson died 2 years, 263 days into this term, and the office remained vacant for the balance of it.
+Vice President Henry Wilson died in office on November 22, 1875.
+Senator Thomas Ferry, pro tempore of the Senate, was next in the line of presidential succession, had Grant not finished his second term.